bagaag/some-cms-node/README.md

-some-cms
+Some CMS
 ========

-Some CMS: a web content management system for Node.js
+A web content management system for Node.js